Pak Persian Rugs: Unroll the Legacy in Your Home

 The Birth of Pak Persian Rugs

 Feared and revered, the ferocious and mighty Mughal Empire dominated the Indian-subcontinent and much of the industrial economy with ownership of 25% of total global revenue.
-The 16th century dynasty, known for their ample and deep appreciation of fine arts, transported highly cherished and celebrated Persian artistry throughout the subcontinent, spreading its calligraphy, architecture, and the breakthrough art of carpet weaving.
+The 16th-century dynasty, known for its ample and deep appreciation of fine arts, transported highly cherished and celebrated Persian artistry throughout the subcontinent, spreading its calligraphy, architecture, and the breakthrough art of carpet weaving.

 The art of carpet weaving emerged from the region of Persia, known to be celebrated for their artistic innovation and originality.
 The classic Persian design, highly esteemed and treasured, adorned the floors of palaces and homes of wealthy aristocrats.
 Weavers obtained only the highest quality wool to naturally color with vibrant vegetable dyes and hand knot into lush, intricate patterns.

 The Mughal Empire transported Persian artisans to local cities and villages — namely, Lahore, now part of present-day Pakistan, where they would adapt and evolve the ancient techniques and classic design into the current Pak Persian rug.
 Expert artisans versed local community members in the intricate craft of hand knotting, who then continued and developed the practices for centuries.
 The use of high quality, organically dyed wool remains intact, as well as the integrity of the knot count (256 knots per square inch).
 The color palette revised due to local influences, evolved to include muted, pastel accents in addition to the classic rich, saturated tones.